Mesothelioma Lawyer in Florida – Asbestos Exposure and Filing a Claim

 - In 2014, the Department investigated asbestos-related violations in Pensacola.
 Inspections of Maverick Demolition, Inc. seemed to show five violations including improper removal and disposal of ACM.

-Commercial Buildings and Residential Homes
+Commercial Buildings and Residential Homes With Asbestos in Florida

 Floridians who inhabit old houses or building structures are at considerable risk for exposure to asbestos.
 Many building products were manufactured with asbestos to increase their strength and fireproof them.
 Nearly all houses built before the 1980s have asbestos somewhere in their structure.
 Additionally, water damage and other types of weather damage significantly increase the chance of exposing residents to asbestos-containing insulation and cement.